HypothesisWorks/HypothesisWorks.github.io/_posts/2017-03-09-hypothesis-for-researchers.md

 The short version:

 Hypothesis takes an existing effective style of testing (property-based testing) which has proven highly effective in practice and makes it accessible to a much larger audience.
-It does so by combining several previously unconnected ideas from the existing research literature on testing and verification, and combining them to produce a novel implementation that has proven very effective in practice.
+It does so by taking several previously unconnected ideas from the existing research literature on testing and verification, and combining them to produce a novel implementation that has proven very effective in practice.